Infineon/linux-optiga-trust-m/scripts/SimpleServeClientTest/SimpleServeClient_with_pubkeyfile/README.md

   #### Running the Client

-  Open another new terminal in the system and ensure *Infineon OPTIGA(TM) Trust M CA 300 Root CA 2.pem* is in the current folder.
+  Open another new terminal in the system and ensure *OPTIGA_Trust_M_Infineon_Test_CA.pem* is in the current folder.
 Run simpleTest_Client

   Example of simpleTest_Client running with connection to server